 Install#

-Below we assume you have the default Python environment already configured on your computer and you intend to install networkx inside of it.
-If you want to create and work with Python virtual environments, please follow instructions on venv and virtual environments.
+Below we assume you have a Python environment already configured on your computer and you intend to install networkx inside of it.
+For further details on environment setup and management tools, from the built-in Python venv module to toolchains like uv, conda/mamba and pixi, check out the Scientific Python Development Guide.

 First, make sure you have the latest version of pip (the Python package manager) installed.
 If you do not, refer to the Pip documentation and install pip first.